fostroll/mordl/doc/README_POS.md

              bn1=True, do1=.2, bn2=True, do2=.5, bn3=True, do3=.4, seed=None,
              log_file=LOG_FILE)
 ```
-Creates and trains a POS tagging model.
+Creates and trains the UPOS tagger model.

 During training, the best model is saved after each successful epoch.